88-degrees/Book-of-Changes/appendix01s2.md

 <a name="fr_178"></a>[LIV](#fn_178).

-1. By Kwei Mei (the marrying away of a younger sister) the great and righteous relation between heaven and earth (is suggested to us).
+1. By [**Guī mèi ䷵**](e5bd92e5a6b9guimei.md) (the marrying away of a younger sister) the great and righteous relation between heaven and earth (is suggested to us).
 If heaven and earth were to have no intercommunication, things would not grow and flourish as they do.
 The marriage of a younger sister is the end (of her maidenhood) and the beginning (of her motherhood).

 2. We have (in the hexagram the desire of)